Search for books, music, films, and more from JHU and other libraries

 - open internet content determined to be public domain

-To request support for EReserves and/or physical reserves, faculty, teaching assistants, instructional designers, and academic department staff are welcome to send syllabi or reading lists to email@example.com.
-You may also direct DVD lists and requests to reserve the library’s viewing rooms to firstname.lastname@example.org.
+To request support from Reserves Services, faculty, teaching assistants, instructional designers, and academic department staff are welcome to send syllabi or reading lists to firstname.lastname@example.org.

 Please include information about your course and organize your assigned materials with full citations and assignment or viewing dates; remember to identify your book-based assignments with pages, chapter numbers or titles, or essay titles.
 Tell us about your preferences: translations, editions, subtitles versus no subtitles.
 If the library does not own what you want, we will do our best to acquire it.
 If you are teaching multiple sections, please inform Reserves staff.